dereneaton/ipyrad/docs/pedicularis_cli.rst

 Download the fastq files
 ~~~~~~~~~~~~~~~~~~~~~~~~
 The data are hosted online at the NCBI sequence read archive (SRA) under
 accession id SRP021469.
-For convenience, I also have the data hosted at a
+For convenience, I've also hosted the data at a
-publicly available dropbox link, which we will use to download the data here.
+publicly available dropbox link which we will use to download the data here,
-Run the code below to download and decompress the fastq files
+since it's a bit easier.
+Run the code below to download and decompress
-into a directory called ``example_empirical_data/``.
+the fastq files.
+They will be saved in a directory called
+``example_empirical_data/`` in your current directory.
 The total size is approximately 1.1GB.

 .. code:: bash